 If you are continuing on the Yellow Trail to Cooley Hill, turn right at the junction.
 Coinciding with the Blue Loop, the Yellow Trail soon reaches the upper ledge where there is a sweeping view that extends from northeastern Vermont to Mount Lafayette and the Kinsmans.
 After enjoying the view, proceed on the Yellow Trail to another junction where the Blue Loop turns right and the Yellow Trail heads south to Cooley Hill.

-The Yellow Trail now traverses the eastern side of Cole Hill through an attractive forest with several ups and downs in the trail.
+The Yellow Trail now traverses the eastern side of Cole Hill through an attractive forest with some ups and downs in the trail and several crossings of the backcountry ski trails.
 Just over half a mile from the last junction with the Blue Loop, the Red Trail heads off to the right to the summit of Cole Hill and the Yellow Trail crosses into the White Mountain National Forest.
 Winding along the ridge between Cole Hill and Cooley Hill, the trail passes through a beautiful fern glade and then crosses back into the Community Forest.
 You soon enter an open area that was extensively logged in the past—use care here as the trail, although blazed, can be a bit difficult to follow at times.
 Leaving the open area, the trail turns left and begins to ascend the summit of Cooley Hill.
 As it nears the summit, the trail ends at the White Mountain National Forest boundary and meets the Jericho Road Trail, which ascends Cooley Hill from NH Route 116.
 Proceed a short distance on this trail, passing a snowmobile trail on your right, to the site of the Cooley Hill fire tower.
 The remains of the fire tower can be seen to the left of the trail.
-Built in 1939 by the Civilian Conservation Corps, it was a 40-foot wooden tower that was used for about 10 years and then removed.**
+Built in 1939 by the Civilian Conservation Corps, it was a 40-foot wooden tower that was used for about 10 years and then removed.

 When you are ready to return to the Trumpet Round Road kiosk, you can retrace your steps and hike the Yellow Trail all the way back or, if you like, descend on the Yellow Trail to the second junction with the Blue Loop (just past the upper view ledge) and then head easterly down the southern side of the Blue Loop.